Friends of Phillips Farm

 I'd like to Donate

-The November Bird-of-the-Month for Phillips Farm is the Common Raven.
-Red-tailed Hawk.
+The April Bird-of-the-Month for Phillips Farm is the Tree Swallow.
 Use our guide to help you spot this bird!

-For past months birds -- Bullock's Oriole, Swainson's Thrush, Western Wood-Pewee, Chipping Sparrow, Red-tailed Hawk -- please see our Field Guides webpage.
+For past months birds -- Western Meadowlark, Bullock's Oriole, Swainson's Thrush, Western Wood-Pewee, Chipping Sparrow, Red-tailed Hawk, Common Raven -- please see our Field Guides webpage.

 Trail Use: Open for Hiking (Closed to Mountain Bikes)